g1mv/density/README.md

 **Mac OS X**

-On OS X, Clang/LLVM is the default compiler which makes things simpler.
+On OS X, Clang/LLVM is the default compiler, which makes things simpler.

 1) Download and install [premake](http://premake.github.io/) for OS X and make it available in your path (if you have [homebrew](https://github.com/Homebrew/homebrew) installed, typing "brew install premake" in a command line should do the trick).

 2) Run the following from the command line :

     cd build